1.1 What is an SMS?

 Shared Virtual Numbers

-If you don't lease a dedicated virtual number, our online SMS service provides you with a free shared number is your default option.
+If you choose not to lease a dedicated virtual number, our online SMS service provides you with a free shared virtual number to use.

-There are a couple of caveats though.
-You share the number with other businesses.
-The number also changes from time to time from a pool of rotating numbers.
+Here’s a word of caution.
+You share the number with other businesses, and the shared number changes from time to time from a pool of rotating numbers.

-Imagine yourself receiving 3 SMS from the same business but each from a different number.
+Imagine yourself receiving three text messages from the same business but each from a different number.
+Confusing, right?